Upcoming Trips and Events

 Fall Stratford Hall Fossil Collecting Weekend

-Shark teeth, whale bones and teeth, crocodile teeth and turtle scutes are mainly found here.
+Shark teeth, whale bones and teeth, crocodile teeth and turtle shell are mainly found here.
 Occasionally, even a megalodon shark tooth is found.
 A megalodon is an extinct giant shark - the huge monster whose teeth can reach 5 or 6 inches long.
 There are also some beautiful fossil shells found here, including chesapectens and ecphora.
 Some of the chesapectens have both valves attached, and some of the ecphora are complete or almost complete.
-Some complete whale, porpoise and crocodile skeletons have been collected here by paleontologists.
-Stratford Hall is the place where the whale skull was found 3 summers ago, and taken out of the cliff by paleontologists with the Calvert Marine Museum.

 Saturday we'll collect fossils until about 3:30 PM.
 Sunday we'll go back to Stratford Hall and collect fossils until 2 PM.